 Our Board of Directors established the Succession Committee in June 2019.
 The Succession Committee's purpose is to assist the Board in the performance of its responsibilities relating to succession planning for the chief executive officer and other members of senior management.
-Our Succession Committee is composed of Drs.
-Fishel, Krasno and Lerner, and Mr. Pfenniger, each of whom is independent under NASDAQ rules.
-Our Succession Committee met one time during fiscal 2020.
+Our Succession Committee is composed of Mr. Pfenniger (Chairman), Dr. Krasno and Mr. Paganelli, each of whom is independent under NASDAQ rules.
+Drs.
+Lerner and Fishel also served on the Succession Committee until December 2, 2021 and January 21, 2022, respectively.
+Mr. Paganelli was appointed to the Succession Committee on February 10, 2022.
+Our Succession Committee met one time during fiscal 2021.